long2ice/alarmer/README.md

 ### Intercept Error Logging

-If you want to intercept the `ERROR` level logging, you can use `LoggingHandler`.
+If you want to intercept the logging, you can use `LoggingHandler`.

 ```py
 import logging